RobertInjac/ADA-Project-2018-OpenSubtitles/README.md

 In our project we will rigorously analyze a movie's language properties: its simplicity or complexity, its positiveness or negativeness, its mildness or strongness and explore how these attributes have changed over time.
 Moreover, films can usually be classified into genres and we therefore aim to analyse how the aforementioned language properties differ across genres.

 Another interesting questions is how important the language properties are for a movie's success?
-Is it possible to find a correlation between the language properties of a movie and how well perceived the movie was by the public?
+Is it possible to find a correlation between the above mentioned language properties and how well perceived the movie was by the public?
 This is a another question we aim to answer in our project.

 To summarize, the analysis of the language properties of movies will give us a fuller picture of movie history and the connection between the two medias - the textual and the visual.
 And after all, the language used in movies reflect the language used by ordinary people in everyday life.
 Therefore this analysis might give us some insight into language evolvement in general as well.